ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

 blablabla This is the architecture component diagram with accurate description detailing where different design patters could play a role in the final architecture implementation.

+TO DO

+The global architecture of the system is described by the following :ref:`component diagram <uml-c>`.

+.. _uml-c:

 .. image:: https://raw.githubusercontent.com/ignithor/Assignment_Cogar_Group_C/refs/heads/main/src/component_diagram.drawio.png
    :alt: Component diagram
    :align: center